Luke Gregerson: St. Louis Cardinals

 On December 13, 2017, Gregerson signed a two-year, $11 million contract with the St. Louis Cardinals.
 The contract includes a vesting option for the 2020 season.
 He began the season on the DL due to a pulled hamstring.
 He was activated off the disabled list but after struggling through 12 appearances, he landed back on the disabled list with right shoulder and elbow soreness.
 On June 12, 2018, Gregerson underwent surgery on his right knee for a torn meniscus, putting his setback even further.
 In 2018, Gregerson made 17 relief appearances for St. Louis, compiling a 7.11 ERA.

 Gregerson began 2019 on the 10-day injured list due to right shoulder impingement.
 He was designated for assignment on May 17, 2019.
 He was released on May 20.

+International career

+Gregerson has represented Team USA in both the 2013 and 2017 World Baseball Classic tournaments.
+In the 2013 tournament, he pitched two perfect innings.
+During the 2017 tournament he posted a 0.00 ERA with three saves in four appearances—playing a pivotal role in helping Team USA capture its first-ever WBC championship.
+Across his Team USA career, Gregerson has thrown six hitless innings, allowing just one baserunner.

+Coaching career

+In July 2025, Gregerson served as a coach for the United States national under-18 baseball team's development program in Cary, North Carolina.